MicrosoftDocs/windows-powershell-docs/docset/windows/pkiclient/new-selfsignedcertificate.md

 - None (default)
 - Sign

-The default value, None, indicates that this cmdlet uses the default value from the underlying KSP.
+The default value, **None**, indicates that this cmdlet uses the default value from the underlying KSP.

 ```yaml
 Type: KeyUsageProperty[]